LaurenEGrubb/u1_lesson_js_data_types/README.md

 Variables are used to store data types into the memory of the computer so that they can be referenced later.

-New variables in JavaScript are declared using the [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let "/en/JavaScript/Reference/Statements/var") or [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const "/en/JavaScript/Reference/Statements/var")` keywords.
+New variables in JavaScript are declared using the [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let "/en/JavaScript/Reference/Statements/var") or [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const "/en/JavaScript/Reference/Statements/var" keywords.

+You may have also seen the keyword "var" used.
+This is outdated in 2022: don't use it.
+If you run across any references or guides using "var" to declare a variable, there is a good chance that the guide is old, and may end up doing more harm than good if you have to refactor the code yourself.

 If you declare a variable without assigning any value to it, its type is `undefined`.